Anti-Inflammatory Diets and IBS

 A collage of different anti-inflammatory foods such as eggs, avocado, and vegetables.

 Studies have shown that IBS is associated with inflammation.
-The Mediterranean diet is one nutrition intervention that often comes up in discussions about gut health and anti-inflammatory effects.
-Known for its heart-healthy benefits, it’s also packed with anti-inflammatory foods that may relieve those with IBS.
+The Mediterranean diet is a nutritional intervention that frequently arises in discussions about gut health and its anti-inflammatory effects.
+Known for its heart-healthy benefits, it’s also rich in anti-inflammatory foods that may help alleviate symptoms in individuals with IBS.
 But how does it compare to other dietary approaches, like Paleo or Low FODMAP, when managing symptoms?

 In this article, we’ll take a closer look at the Mediterranean, Paleo, and Low FODMAP diets, comparing their benefits and challenges for IBS.
 I’ll also share my personal experiences with Paleo and Low FODMAP to give you a real-world perspective on what it’s like to follow these eating patterns.
 By the end, you’ll have a clearer understanding of which approach might best fit your digestive health.